-During a recent trip to Nova Scotia, Prince Edward Island and New Brunswick the calm grandeur of the surroundings transformed my travel into a personal experience full of awe moments.
-The tiny Maritime Provinces, their size defying their political and splendor, a collage of myriad images, metamorphosed into an unpretentious dazzling largesse.
-The eight days road journey along magnificent coastal vistas, water bodies and landscape unraveled culinary, cultural and ecological marvels that had and continues to lure seafarers over centuries.
-Perched on an inimical cliff along Peggy’s Cove Lighthouse, (Nova Scotia) I could visualize the Vikings braving the cold choppy waters in search of new lands way before Christopher Columbus discovered America.
+Nova Scotia: In 2017 it was turn of the Far East… Nova Scotia, Prince Edward Island and New Brunswick.
+The soothing grandeur of the terrain transformed into personal awe moments in the eight days road journey alongside the collage of myriad images of the tiny Maritime Provinces, their size defying their political and natural splendour and metamorphosing into an unpretentious dazzling largesse.
+An inteprid traveller’s (Marco Polo) words echoed that ‘if there is a paradise on earth it is this…it is this….’.
+The magnificent coastal vistas, water bodies and landscape unraveled culinary, cultural and ecological marvels that had lured seafarers over centuries.
+Perched on an inimical cliff along Peggys Cove Lighthouse (Nova Scotia) I could visualise the Vikings braving the cold choppy waters of the North Seas in search of new lands way before Christopher Columbus discovered America.

-Halifax, Nova Scotia ….
-It is a clear cottony day when we flew into Halifax, the capital city of Nova Scotia, from Toronto.
-Our eight-day road from June 10-18 beat the tourist inflow from 1st July, thanks to Canada’s 150 years anniversary.
-I was looking for the ‘aura of happiness’, a Halifax disposition, as we walked, wined and dined amidst ancient, commercial and maritime lapped up by invigorating sea breeze from across the cold Atlantic north.
-The serrated winding coastlines, parks, monuments, gastronomic delights and fables provide the extra effects for travelers to stay grounded in this artistic abode.
+Halifax: It is a clear cottony day when we flew into Halifax, the capital city of Nova Scotia, from Toronto.
+Our eight-day road trip from June 10-18 beat the tourist inflow of first week of July, with Canada celebrating its 150th anniversary.
+Within a few hours afflicted with the cool, unhurried Halifax disposition, we walked, wined and dined amidst ancient commercial and maritime establishments lapped up by invigorating sea breeze from across the cold Atlantic north.
+The serrated winding coastline, parks, monuments, gastronomic delights and fables provided the extra effects to stay grounded in this artistic abode.
+I was searching for the ‘aura of happiness’, a Halifax disposition I had heard so much about, in the faces all around me.

-Halifax was/is one of the busiest ports on the East Coast continuing from the World Wars, First and Second when ships crossing the Atlantic would seek protection against attack from German U-boats.
-In 1917, the French munitions ship, “Mont-Blanc,” which had arrived to join one such convoy, collided with the Belgian “Imo,” causing the world’s worst on par with Hiroshima atom bomb explosion in 1945.
+Halifax, undeterred by its placement in the cold North is considered one of the busiest ports on the East Coast.
+This largese was due to the two World Wars, First and Second, when ships crossing the Atlantic sought protection against attack from German U-boats.
+In 1917, the French munitions ship, “Mont-Blanc,” which had arrived to join one such convoy, collided with the Belgian “Imo”causing the world’s worst explosion said to be on par with the 1945 Hiroshima atom bomb explosion.
 The northern end of Halifax was razed to the ground killing about 1,400 people and injuring about 9,000.
 The impact was felt as far as Truro, some 100 miles away.

 We went searching for THE FIVE FISHERMAN (1740 Argyle Street), advised by friends for sea food, but as luck would have it the restaurant was undergoing renovation for the days we were in Halifax.
 Your Father’s Moustache (5686 Spring Garden Rd) was the second choice, guided by the quirky name and the dccor, than the menu.
 It is ‘more bar scene’ than your typical restaurant,